 The Smart, Savvy Young Consumer | Pat Foran

-The Smart, Savvy Young Consumer is ideal for “people 14-34”, so it’d make a great graduation gift for a young person just starting out of high school or college.
-The book can be read selectively on topics that interest the reader and it has a handy glossary at the end.
+The Smart, Savvy Young Consumer is ideal for “people 14-34,” so it’d make a great graduation gift for a young person just starting out of high school or college.
+This finance book can be read selectively on topics that interest the reader and it has a handy glossary at the end to help you learn more about key terms used in the book.

 Foran obviously knows his target audience, as he comments on things like iTunes, Netflix, Starbucks, McDonald’s, and beer throughout.
-He also throws in a wide range of quotes, from people like Justin Beiber to Jim Flaherty.
+He also throws in a wide range of quotes from people like Justin Beiber, Jim Flaherty, and many others.

 Connect with Pat on LinkedIn